New line-up targeted at designers, creators, and professionals

 Tom Clancy’s Ghost Recon: Wildlands

-Ghost Recon: Wildlands is considered to be a serious system hog with its incredible foliage effects, and it lived up to its reputation.
+Ghost Recon: Wildlands (Amazon) is considered to be a serious system hog with its incredible foliage effects, and it lived up to its reputation.
 We ran it at 1080p on just the High setting, and we barely kept our head above the 100-fps mark.
 Core i5 finishes about 7% faster, but for the most part I’d consider this a tie, or at best a moral victory for Ryzen, which unfairly got a reputation for being “bad” at gaming.
 It’s not.